 \subsection{Manifolds, geodesics, and parallel transport}

-To keep the paper self-contained, we will try to minimize the assumed prerequisite from Lie theory and matrix manifolds.

 For the background on matrix manifolds, the reader can consult \cite{Edelman_1999,Gallier,AMS_book}.
+We will also need background on \emph{naturally reductive homogeneous spaces}, see \cite{ONeil1983}, reviewed in this section.
 In the embedded setup, we consider a smooth subset $\cM$ of a matrix space $\cE=\R^{n\times m}$, a {\it manifold}.
-We equipped $\cM$ with a pseudo-Riemannian metric (also called semi-Riemannian metric) $\sfg$, which is a smooth scalar-valued bilinear form $\langle,\rangle_{X, \sfg}$ on the tangent space of $\cM$ at each $X\in\cM$.
-We write $\langle,\rangle_{\sfg}$ if the point $X$ is understood.
+We equip $\cM$ with a pseudo-Riemannian metric (also called semi-Riemannian metric) $\sfg$, which is a smooth scalar-valued bilinear form $\sfg_X\langle,\rangle$ on the tangent space of $\cM$ at each $X\in\cM$.
+We write $\sfg\langle,\rangle$ or $\langle,\rangle_{\sfg}$ if the point $X$ is understood.
 The bilinear form is assumed to be nondegenerate.
-When it is positive-definite, we have a Riemannian metric, otherwise the form could have negative but nonzero eigenvalues.
+When it is positive-definite, we have a Riemannian metric, otherwise, the form could have negative but nonzero eigenvalues.

 A vector field $\ttY$ on $\cM$ could be considered a $\cE=\R^{n\times m}$-valued function, such that for each $X\in \cM$, $\ttY(X)$ is tangent to $\cM$.
 If $\ttZ$ is another vector field, we can take the directional derivative $\rD_{\ttY}\ttZ$, considering $\ttZ$ as an $\cE$-valued function.
 However, $\rD_{\ttY}\ttZ$ is usually not a vector field (the same reason as why an acceleration on a sphere is not tangent), but we can adjust $\rD_{\ttY}\ttZ$ by adding a term of the form $\Gamma(\ttY, \ttZ)$ so that $\nabla_{\ttY}\ttZ := \rD_{\ttY}\ttZ + \Gamma(\ttY, \ttZ)$ is a vector field.
 The term $\Gamma(\ttY, \ttZ)$ is called a Christoffel function in \cite{Edelman_1999}, while $\nabla_{\ttY}\ttZ$ is called a {\it covariant derivative}, or {\it a connection}.
 Note that $\Gamma$ is dependent on $X$, and is bilinear in the two tangent vector variables $\xi = \ttY(X), \eta = \ttZ(X)$ for $\xi, \eta\in T_X\cM$.
 We write $\Gamma(X; \xi, \eta)$ when we need to show the variable $X$ explicitly.
 For example, for the sphere, we can check that $\Gamma(X; \xi, \eta) = X\xi^{\sfT}\eta$ will make $\rD_{\ttY}\ttZ + \Gamma(\ttY, \ttZ)$ a vector field.